-The Chase Ink Business Cash is among the best value cards around currently.
-It comes with no annual fee, a compelling welcome offer and 5X bonus categories.
+The Chase Ink Business Cash® Credit Card is among the best value cards around currently.
+It comes with no annual fee, a compelling welcome offer, and 5X bonus categories.
 For that reason it sits high in our wallet.
-In this Chase Ink Business Cash credit card review we’ll take a look at the card and why it is a winner for many business owners.
+It even ranks among our “best no annual fee credit cards“.
+In this Chase Ink Business Cash credit card review, we’ll take a look at the card and why it is a winner for many business owners.

 Chase Ink Business Cash – Welcome Offer